China factory activity unexpectedly shrinks, services recover | Business

 China factory activity unexpectedly shrinks, services recover

-China's factory activity unexpectedly shrank in September as high raw material prices and power cuts pressured manufacturers in the world's second-largest economy, while the services sector returned to expansion after COVID-19 outbreaks receded.
+China's factory activity unexpectedly shrank in September as high raw material prices and power cuts pressured manufacturers in the world's second-largest economy, while the services sector returned to expansion as COVID-19 outbreaks receded.

 A shortage of coal, tougher emissions standards and strong demand from manufacturers and industry pushed coal prices to record highs and triggered widespread curbs on electricity usage in at least 20 provinces and regions.
 Higher raw material prices, especially of metals and semiconductors, have also pressured profits of manufacturers.
 Earnings at China's industrial firms in August slowed for the sixth straight month.